On Jacobian group arithmetic for typical divisors on curves: Jacobian arithmetic for typical divisor classes

 We now describe a slight relaxation of the above algorithms, which is close to the ``small model'' described in Section~5 of~\cite{KKM}.
-In this setup, we only assume that the divisor $D$ representing an element of the Jacobian is semi-typical.
-However, some intermediate results in our computations need to be certified typical to guarantee correctness of the results.
+In this setup, we assume only that the divisor $D$ representing an element of the Jacobian is semi-typical, but that its flip $\tilde{D}$ is typical; to guarantee correct results, some intermediate results in our computations also need to be certified typical.
 In this set of algorithms, it occasionally helps to keep track of the penultimate result found, in order to streamline a subsequent calculation.